fafal-abnir/lasgnn/readme.md

 This repository contains the baseline implementations used to evaluate:

-> **TraceFormer: A Role-Aware Temporal Trace Transformer for Money Laundering Detection**
+> **TraceFormer: A Transformer-based Temporal Random Walk Encoder for Money Laundering Detection**

 ## Baselines